 Time to completion is a really good thing to shoot for with security questionnaire responses.
 You’re usually still in an evaluation process where you might be the vendor of choice or you’re one of two choices.

 Similar to an RFP response, there is more room for creativity with your DDQ content.
 However, don’t respond to a DDQ exactly as you would to an RFP.
-Before you respond, fully understand your position in the sales funnel.
+Before you respond, consult with the correct SMEs (subject matter experts).

 If you receive a DDQ in the early stages of the sales cycle, this document might be their vendor filtering method.
-And, you may not want to pitch your business against the market.
-Instead, consider showing your strengths with compliance.
-Then, the evaluator will understand what your team can bring to the next stage.
+DDQs are not the time for a sales pitch.
+Instead, consider showing your strengths with compelling and (most importantly) accurate narratives showing compliance.
+Late stage advice

-During the late stage of the cycle, your DDQ might be a recurring document you respond to with an existing client.
+During the late stage of the cycle, your DDQ might be a recurring document you respond to with an existing client, or it could be in addition to a DDQ you’ve already answered.
 Get straight to the point and ensure accuracy to show you are still in compliance.